 The design of the proposed dwellinghouse is considered to be of a high quality.
 The contemporary approach and the integration of the dwellinghouse into reconfigured ground levels will help the proposal to blend into the landscape.
 The scale of the proposed dwellinghouse is appropriate for the site and does not dominate the landscape framework in which it is located.
 The materials are sensitive to the surrounding landscape and will not appear out of place.
-Whilst I have some concerns in relation to the extensive glazing on the south elevation, which will be largely visible from the surrounding area from sun glare, I do not think this is of adverse concern as the glazing of concern is largely at upper floor level and not the whole extent of the south elevation.
+Whilst I have some concerns in relation to the surrounding area from sun glare, I do not think this is of adverse concern as the glazing of concern is largely at upper floor level and not the whole extent of the south elevation.
 The extent of glazing will therefore be similar to some neighbouring buildings.